firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 2. Search for the relevant service account using the top search filters, or by scrolling through the list of service accounts.
 Hover over the right-most column to make the service account menu appear, then choose **Edit service account**.
 3. Edit the desired fields and choose **Save**.

-{: .caution}
-The `is_organization_admin` property of a service account cannot be seen or edited in the UI.

 ## Deleting a service account

 ### SQL